 You have to be in order to run your own company.

-Accounting and invoicing software provide reports that will help you become a better business manager.
+Accounting and invoicing software provides reports that will help you become a better business manager.

 Charting your income and expenses will help you decide where to best dedicate your resources.